 Highlights include the Chiang Mai Flower Festival, a striking festival of bright flower-adorned floats, beautiful traditionally dressed women, music and dancing.
 The Chiang Mai Flower Festival is held in February.

-Songkran is held on April 13th and celebrates Thai New Year.
-It is the time to wash away the bad and prepare for good blessings of the new year ahead.
+Songkran is held on April 13th and celebrates the Thai New Year.
+It is the time to wash away the bad and prepare for the good blessings of the new year ahead.
 Traditionally it is the time to visit the temple and make merit by pouring water over the Buddha statues and making food offerings to the Monks.

 Our favourite Chiang Mai festival would have to be the Loy Krathong and Yee Ping Festival which takes place on the full moon of the 12th month of the Thai Lunar calendar, usually around November.